nf-core/viralrecon/docs/output.md

 ## Variant calling

+A file called `summary_variants_metrics.tsv` containing a selection of read and variant calling metrics will be saved in the `variants/` results directory.

 ### Bowtie 2

 [Bowtie 2](http://bio-bwa.sourceforge.net/) is an ultrafast and memory-efficient tool for aligning sequencing reads to long reference sequences.
 Bowtie 2 supports gapped, local, and paired-end alignment modes.